HISTORY OF THE UNIVERSITY OF ARKANSAS

 Building on that experience, in 1951 the University of Arkansas became the first land-grant institution in the nation to assemble an agricultural foreign mission, one to the nation of Panama.
 It's not as easy as driving down to Stuttgart to visit the state rice research center, but the international mission wasn't so different otherwise.

 As with any cooperative venture, we learned as much about ourselves as did the Panamanians, and we have both reaped rich dividends in student exchanges, technology transfers and good, smart agricultural practices.
-A side benefit: The current president of Panama, Ricardo Martinelli, like thousands of others from around the world, is a University of Arkansas graduate.
+A side benefit: The Arkansas Alumni Association established its first international alumni chapter in Panama in 2010.

 We continue in that spirit, welcoming droves of international students to our campus and sending our students into the world to study abroad.
 Both instances make us better global citizens, more aware of our cultural similarities and more understanding of our cultural differences.